itssadon/http-notification-system/README.md

 ## Usage
 ### 1. Locally
+For when docker is not installed

-- Install dependencies from the root of the project
+- Install dependencies by running the below in shell from the root of the project

     `npm install`

+- Start redis

+    `brew services start redis`

-- Navigate to the server directory and start publisher server in one terminal window/tab
+- Navigate to the client directory in the project and start subscriber

-    `cd server && npm start`
+    `cd client && npm start`

+- Open a new shell window/tab
+- Navigate to the server directory in the project and start subscriber

+    `./start-server.sh`